309746069/nucleus/index.md

         }
     }

-**LoadBroker** reduces a boilerplate code, doing all subscribe/unsubscribe job for you.
+**LoadBroker** reduces a boilerplate code - it does all register/unregister job for you.

 ![](nucleus-images/broker.png)

-## Custom presenter's typical lifecycle
+### Custom presenter's typical lifecycle

-Sometimes it is not enough just to publish a data
+Sometimes it is not enough just to publish a data.

     public class MyPresenter extends Presenter<ViewType> {
         @Override